InsightEdu: Mobile Discord Bot Management and Analytics for Educators: Abstract

 \section{Abstract}

 Modern educational environments increasingly rely on digital platforms to facilitate interaction between students and educators.
 Discord has emerged as a popular communication platform in academic settings, offering a combination of messaging and support for \textit{chatbot} development.
 However, most existing Discord bots lack specialized educational functionalities and mobile-friendly interfaces, limiting their effectiveness for instructional use.
-This paper presents \textit{InsightEdu}, an innovative iOS application that provides a touch-centric interface for managing a custom Discord bot designed for educational contexts.
+This paper presents InsightEdu, a mobile-first interaction design and reference architecture for instructor-operated Discord bots.
 The system enables educators to conduct surveys, collect feedback, and track attendance through an intuitive mobile interface.
 The architecture combines a SwiftUI-based iOS client application with a Python-based Discord bot server.
-User evaluation with educators demonstrated significant usability improvements compared to traditional Discord interfaces, with 92\% of participants (n = 20) reporting enhanced efficiency in managing educational interactions.
+User evaluations with educators demonstrated significant usability improvements over traditional Discord interfaces, with 92\% of participants (n = 20) reporting enhanced efficiency in managing educational interactions.
 This study demonstrates that mobile-first, instructor-friendly design can significantly enhance the utility of existing communication platforms for academic purposes.

 \ccsdesc[500]{Computing methodologies~Mobile computing} \ccsdesc[300]{Social and professional topics~Computing education} \ccsdesc[300]{Human-centered computing~Interactive systems and tools} \ccsdesc[100]{Information systems~RESTful web services}